 We are also offering conversation practice in a limited number of languages.
 These sessions will start on 21 September, 2020 and are offered by volunteers who are proficient in the language.
 Click the link below to join and if you have a language you would like to share, email us.

 At the School of Linguistics and Language Studies we offer courses in the following modern languages:

 Most of our language courses are offered at all levels, from Beginner to Advanced.
 For those students who require an accelerated start to their language training for professional or academic purposes, SLaLS offers some languages as intensive courses with extra class time per week and a double credit value.

 Also, whenever possible we offer one or more of the languages from the languages less commonly taught (LANG) area.
 In the past, we have offered indigenous languages such as Cree, Inuktitut, and Algonquin (previously listed under ALSS).

-The School offers minors in American Sign Language, German, Japanese, Mandarin Chinese, Russian, and Spanish are available and open to all undergraduate degree students.
+The School offers minors in American Sign Language, German, Japanese, Mandarin Chinese, Korean, Russian, and Spanish are available and open to all undergraduate degree students.
 Please note: students interested in being admitted to the Italian minor must meet with the School Director and receive written permission.